vsilaev/tascalate-concurrent/ARTICLE1.md

 The `dataPromise` returned may be cancelled later and `loadDataInterruptibly` will be interrupted if not completed by that time.

 ## 4. Timeouts
-Any robust application requires certain level of functionality, that handles situations when things go wrong.
-An ability to cancel a hanged operation existed in the library from the day one, but, obviously, it is not enough.
-Cancellation per se defines "what" to do in face of the problem, but the responsibility "when" to do was left to an application code.
-Starting from release [0.5.4](https://github.com/vsilaev/tascalate-concurrent/releases/tag/0.5.4) the library fills the gap in this functionality with timeout-related stuff.
+Any robust application must handles situations when things go wrong.
+An ability to cancel an operation that takes too long existed in the library from the day one.
+But, the very definition of the "too long" was left to an application code initially.
+However, the practice shows that a lack of the proven, thoroughly tested timeout-related stuff in the library leads to a complex, repeatative and, unfortunately, error-prone code in application.
+Hence Tascalate Concurrent was extended to address this omission.

-An application developer now has the following options to control execution time of the `Promise` (declared in `Promise` interface itself):
+The library offers the following operations to control execution time of the `Promise` (declared in `Promise` interface):
 ```java
 <T> Promise<T> orTimeout(long timeout, TimeUnit unit[, boolean cancelOnTimeout = true])
 <T> Promise<T> orTimeout(Duration duration[, boolean cancelOnTimeout = true])
 ```
-These methods creates a new `Promise` that is either settled successfully/exceptionally when original promise is completed within a timeout given; or it is settled exceptionally with a [TimeoutException](https://docs.oracle.com/javase/8/docs/api/index.html?java/util/concurrent/TimeoutException.html) when time expired.
+These methods create a new `Promise` that is either settled successfully/exceptionally when original promise is completed within a timeout given; or it is settled exceptionally with a [TimeoutException](https://docs.oracle.com/javase/8/docs/api/index.html?java/util/concurrent/TimeoutException.html) when time expired.
 In any case, handling code is executed on the default asynchronous [Executor](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/Executor.html) of the original `Promise`.
 ```java
 Executor myExecutor = ...; // Get an executor
 Promise<String> callPromise = CompletableTask